-RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives.
+YES The Company's Corporate Governance Plan requires the Board to disclose its policies and practices regarding the remuneration of Directors and senior executives.
+This information is disclosed in the Company's remuneration report contained in the Company's Annual Report and is disclosed on the Company's website.
+Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
 YES (a) The Company has an equity-based remuneration scheme.
 The Company has a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme. (b) The Company's Remuneration Committee Charter includes a statement of the Company's policy on prohibiting participants in the Haranga Resources Incentive Option Scheme (Plan) entering into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the Plan.
 The Remuneration Committee Charter is available on the Company's website.